zeenyo/codecademy-projects/README.md

 # codecademy-projects
-samples of work from codecademy learning
+samples and gists of work from codecademy learning